Zowie: Career beginnings

-2010-present: Commercial success and Love Demolition

-Following her decision to sign with Sony Music Entertainment, Zowie began travelling while working on her debut album.
-Zowie worked on the album in numerous countries, including the United States, Australia, Sweden, England and her home country New Zealand.
-Several of the album's tracks were recorded in Los Angeles, California.
-On recording the album, Fleury stated "I was writing with people who had written lots of amazing songs.
-It was a good brain workout that's for sure.
-People who'd written for Miike Snow, Britney Spears, Ladyhawke and Gwen Stefani, it was an amazing experience.
-I also worked with Atticus Ross who does a lot of stuff with Trent Reznor.
-Those tracks aren't on the album, we're still finishing them off.
-He was one of the main people I wanted to write with, so that was cool."
-On 6 September 2010 Zowie released her debut single, "Broken Machine".
-The single was released exclusively in New Zealand.
-The single became a success in the country, where it peaked at number 9 on the New Zealand Singles Chart.
+2010–2011: Debut as Zowie

+In January 2010, Zowie signed with Sony Music Australia.
+On 6 September 2010, Zowie released her debut single, "Broken Machine", produced by Michael Patterson.
+The single was released exclusively in New Zealand and became a local success, where it peaked at number 9 on the New Zealand Singles Chart.
 "Broken Machine" spent a total of 12 weeks on the chart.
-Following the success of the single, American blogger Perez Hilton named Zowie one of the Top 5 Artist to watch for in 2011.
-Her second single, "Bite Back", was her first single to be released outside of New Zealand, receiving a digital release in both Australia and the United States.
-Though it failed to chart in the United States, it did have success in Australia, peaking at number 2 on the Australian Dance Chart and spending over 20 weeks on the chart.
-Following the success of the single, Zowie toured with Mark Ronson in March 2011.
-In May 2011, Fleury toured with US pop star Katy Perry on her California Dreams Tour, performing 11 shows in Australia and New Zealand.
+Following the success of the single, blogger Perez Hilton named Zowie "one of the Top 5 Artist to watch for in 2011".

+Zowie's second single, "Bite Back", was her first single to be released outside of New Zealand, receiving a digital release in both Australia and the United States in April 2011.
+It failed to chart in the United States, but spent over 20 weeks on the Australian Dance Chart peaking at number 2.

+In March 2011, Zowie toured with Mark Ronson and The Business.
+In May, she joined Katy Perry on the Australasian leg of her California Dreams Tour, performing 11 shows across Australia and New Zealand.

-Zowie released her first promotional single, "Smash It", on 16 September 2011.
-The song serves as her second released song outside of New Zealand, and third total.
-The song was featured on the US show Pretty Little Liars later that year.
-In 2013 'Smash It' was also used as the theme song to season 2 of New Zealand comedy show Super City.
-A music video for the song was released in November 2011, featuring Fleury in various costumes and lighting.
+In anticipation of her debut album, Zowie released her first promotional single, "Smash It", on 16 September 2011.
+It was featured on the ABC show Pretty Little Liars later that year.
+In 2013, "Smash It" was also used as the theme song to season 2 of New Zealand comedy show Super City.
+A music video for the song was released in October 2011, featuring Zowie in various costumes and lighting.
 Zowie's third official single, "My Calculator", was released on 11 May 2012 in the United Kingdom.
-When describing the song, Zowie stated "The idea behind 'My Calculator' is someone toying around with your head.
-It's sung in quite a sarcastic tone toward the person it’s about."
-She worked on the song with collaborator Henrik Jonback, who had previously worked with artist such as Miike Snow, Britney Spears and Kylie Minogue.
-Zowie's debut studio album Love Demolition.
-The album was only released in New Zealand, where it debuted and peaked at number 31 on the New Zealand Albums Chart.
+She worked on the song with songwriter Henrik Jonback.